 Call to speak with one of our agents about this trip on email us at firstname.lastname@example.org

-- Immerse yourself in incredible bird watching opportunities - with over 350 recorded species
+- Partake in the incomparable bird watching opportunities, with over 350 recorded species

 Itinerary | 5 Days:

-Day 1: Today you will arrive in the Kigali International airport, where you will meet your professional driver and guide for the day.
-You will have the opportunity to take a tour of Kigali & the surrounding countryside, learning about the modern prosperity of Rwanda's today and historical challenges of Rwanda's past.
-In the afternoon you will cross the border into Uganda, making your way towards the Bwindi Impenetrable Forest, where you will be spending the next 4 nights in the beautiful Sanctuary Gorilla Forest Camp.
-Bwindi Impenetrable National Park is a UNESCO World Heritage site and your camp is the perfect base for a tracking experience as it offers comfort in the heart of the rainforest.
-Your evening would not be complete without a forest walks, bird watching experience, or wildlife encounter.
-Bwindi is home to numerous rare bird species, the rare forest elephant, giant forest hog and eleven kinds of primates, such as red tailed and blue monkey, black and white colobus, baboons and chimpanzee.
-In the evening you will enjoy a traditional welcome dinner and cultural experience to welcome you to the forest.
+Day 1: Today you’ll arrive at Kigali International Airport, where you’ll meet your professional driver and guide for the day.
+Take a tour of Kigali and the surrounding countryside, learning about Rwanda’s modern prosperity and challenging past.
+In the afternoon, you’ll cross the border into Uganda, making your way towards Bwindi Impenetrable Forest.
+You’ll be spending the next 4 nights at the park’s incredible Sanctuary Gorilla Forest Camp.
+It’s the perfect base for a trekking experience, as it offers comfort in the heart of the rainforest.
+Your evening wouldn’t be complete without a forest walk, bird watching, or a wildlife encounter.
+Bwindi is home to numerous rare bird species, the rare forest elephant, giant forest hog, and 11 kinds of primates, such as the red-tailed monkey, black-and-white colobus, baboon, and chimpanzee.
+In the evening, enjoy a traditional welcome dinner, as you get a first look of what’s to come.
 Accommodation: Sanctuary Gorilla Forest Camp

-Day 3: Today you will have the opportunity to embark on another primate tracking experience - this time with the chimpanzee families (or other primate species) that inhabit the area.
-Once again, tracking commences every morning from the park headquarters early in the morning, where your professional guide will give you a briefing of the necessary protocols for the experience.
-Your experienced guides will accompany your group in the tracking, many of who have been involved in the preservation and protection process of the Chimpanzees and other primates in this region.
-Once the Chimpanzees are located, the group will be allowed a maximum of one hour with them.
-Return to camp for dinner and traditional music and dance by your camp hosts.
+Day 3: Today you’ll embark on another primate trekking experience, this time with chimpanzee families.
+Once again, you’ll head out from park headquarters in the morning after your professional guide briefs you on necessary protocols.
+Many guides have been involved in the preservation and protection process of the chimpanzees and various primates in the region.
+Once the chimpanzees are located, it’ll be the same method as yesterday; you’ll spend one hour hanging out with them.
+Return to camp for dinner with your local hosts, filled with traditional music and dancing.
 Accommodation: Sanctuary Gorilla Forest Camp

-Day 4: Have the opportunity to wake up early for a visit to a local village where you will meet local villagers to learn about their day to day lives.
-Visit a honey production site, a traditional medicine man, a blacksmith, a local school, and even attend a Batwa dance performance.
+Day 4: Rise and shine!
+Wake up early to travel to a local village, where you’ll meet its inhabitants and learn about their day-to-day lives.
+Visit a honey production site, traditional medicine man, blacksmith, local school, and even attend a Batwa dance performance.
 This experience is organized with the local community as part of our community support efforts in Uganda.
-After lunch, embark on an afternoon bird walk with a local expert through the Bwindi Forest, home to over 300 bird species (including 24 that are endemic to these highlands straddling Uganda, Rwanda and the Congo).
-You will also have the opportunity to see several of the 200+ species of butterflies found in the park.
-Return to your camp to enjoy another delicious dining experience.
-After dinner relax and sip a drink as you listen to traditional music played on the local Bakiga guitar.
+After lunch, embark on an afternoon bird walk with a local expert through the Bwindi Forest, home to over 300 bird species—including 24 that are endemic to the highlands straddling Uganda, Rwanda, and the Congo.
+You’ll also get to see several of the 200+ species of butterflies found in the park.
+Afterwards, return to camp for another satisfying dinner.
+Finish of the evening relaxing with a drink, as you listen to traditional music played on the local Bakiga guitar.
 Accommodation: Sanctuary Gorilla Forest Camp